 The CDBG program authorizes States to utilize up to 3% of the annual allocation plus \$100,000 for Administration and Technical Assistance.
 Administration funds must be matched dollar for dollar while Technical Assistance does not require a match.
-DCEO will use the allowable amount of \$993,956 for Administration and Technical Assistance.
-This will leave \$28,804,606 for programming.
-These programs and the funds allocated in 2022 are outlined in AP-20.
+DCEO will use the allowable amount of \$983,937 for Administration and Technical Assistance.
+This will leave \$28,480,641 for programming.
+These programs and the funds allocated in 2023 are outlined in AP-20.

-ESG: up to 7.5% of funds (\$407,715) will be used for allowable administrative costs. \$271,810 ງ will be used for HMIS.
+ESG: \$407,097 will be used for allowable administrative costs. \$352,818 will be used for HMIS.
 These funds will be matched at 100% along with the remaining of ESG funds.